-Ever wonder what it takes to teach yoga and mindfulness to kids?
 Ask any kid’s yoga teacher and they’ll tell you that the #1 piece of advice is to always be prepared.
 When you walk into class your bag needs to be filled with all the kid’s yoga teacher essentials.

 Kids are picky, finicky, and not afraid to voice their displeasure.
 Just because YOU love the class you put together doesn’t mean the kids will.